xamarin/Xamarin.Auth/GettingStarted.md

 ## 4. Store the account

-Xamarin.Auth securely stores `Account` objects so that you don't always have to reauthenticate the user. `AccountStore` objects are used for this storage.
-On iOS, they use the [Keychain](https://developer.apple.com/library/ios/#documentation/security/Reference/keychainservices/Reference/reference.html).
-On Android, a [KeyStore](http://developer.android.com/reference/java/security/KeyStore.html) is used.
+Xamarin.Auth securely stores `Account` objects so that you don't always have to reauthenticate the user.
+The `AccountStore` class is responsible for storing `Account` information, using the [Keychain](https://developer.apple.com/library/ios/#documentation/security/Reference/keychainservices/Reference/reference.html) on iOS and a [KeyStore](http://developer.android.com/reference/java/security/KeyStore.html) on Android.

 	AccountStore.Create ().Save (e.Account, "Skydrive");